auth0/Auth0.swift/README.md

 #### Configure Callback URLs (iOS Only)

 Callback URLs are the URLs that Auth0 invokes after the authentication process.
 Auth0 routes your application back to this URL and appends additional parameters to it, including a token.
-Since callback URLs can be manipulated, you will need to add your application's URL to your Auth0 application **Allowed Callback URLs** for security.
+Since callback URLs can be manipulated, you will need to add your callback URL to the **Allowed Callback URLs** field in the [Auth0 Dashboard](https://manage.auth0.com/#/applications/).
 This will enable Auth0 to recognize these URLs as valid.
 If omitted, authentication will not be successful.

 In your application's `Info.plist` file, register your iOS Bundle Identifer as a custom scheme: